jairsan/jairsan.github.io/_posts/2022-11-11-st_system_evaluation.md

 ## Segmentation
 We are going to use [SHAS](https://github.com/mt-upc/SHAS) in order to segment the raw audio into chunks/segments.
-Each segment will then be transcribed and translated independently from the others.
+Each segment will then be transcribed and translated independently of the others.

 ```shell
 AUDIO_LOC=$PWD/data_test_raw